Institute For Women

 Try to ask people who know you and your work the best.
 Academic or professional references are always preferable to references from friends or family members.
 When you ask someone to write you a recommendation make a strong effort to do so at least one month in advance of the application due date.

-Although not necessary, you may find it helpful to supply the person with a Charlotte W. Newcombe Recommendation Form.
+Although not necessary, you may find it helpful to supply the person with a Newcombe Scholarship letter of recommendation form.
 Feel free to go ahead fill in your basic information for them.
 If needed, supply them with information of awards, volunteering, outside community activities, or pertinent information that they may not know so that they are best able to represent your qualifications.
 Follow up within a week prior to the deadline you established to see if they need any additional information.

 The recommendation does NOT need to be sealed, and can be given to you directly.
 In fact, it is preferable that you send all application materials in one package (see below).